Korzer420/CurseRandomizer/README.md

 ### Special Interactions
 - **This settings does overwrite the cost cap which items in shops normally have, to match the requirement.** For example, normally major items are capped at 500 geo.
 If it is placed in the third stage (requiring two wallets), it's price will be randomized between 501 and 1000 geo.
 This causes many junk checks placed in shop to be mostly pointless (e.g certain geo amounts or soul totems). **Even though the second to last wallet allows 5000 geo to be stored, shop items will never cost more than 1.8k geo!**
 - If Start Geo is enabled, the mod will grant you a percentage of it upon acquiring a wallet.
 You get 50% times the amount of wallets you have.
-So for example, if your starting geo was 700 (from which you would only get 200 due to the cap), the first wallet grants 350 geo, the second 700, the third 1050 and the last 1400 geo.
+So for example, if your starting geo was 700 (from which you would only get 200 due to the cap), the first wallet grants 350, the second 700, the third 1050 and the last 1400 geo.

 ## Cursed Dreamnail
 Adds two extra progressive items, which deny you the access to dream warriors and dream bosses.